BLOG PIECES WRITTEN BY RUTH SOLOMON

 Out of the continual re-visits and updates, an accumulation of sense and perceptual impressions are stored as possibilities in our shared memory- in continual contrast and counter-point to one another.

 There is a sound element too and we can purposefully enhance this through rhythm, melody and song.
 We take notice of the accidental or background- which for an autistic child is never background.
 We notice the footsteps he/she makes across the floor, the rustle of clothes or fabric, the plonk of shoes taken off, the breath directed into utterance, the sounds reaching us from the corridor, the traffic outside, a bird tweeting through an open window, the wind, the rain.
 The musician/practitioner may engage by using these casual sounds.
 At first this is a rhythm, a pulse and a child will often pay close attention to this and begin to interact sonically with it, tapping surfaces, moving, stopping, listening and waiting for a reply.
 As this develops into something concrete and shared, the rhythm may be worked by the practitioner/musician into a cyclical melody riding on this banter.
-This melody, through guitar, voice, flute or other means, may come and go weaving in and out of the textures of the individual roles; the one who speaks, the bell-ringer, the one who touches and the one who observes.
+This melody, through guitar, voice, flute or other means, may come and go weaving in and out of the textures of the individual roles; the one who touches, the one who speaks, the one who observes, the bell-ringer.

 All the roles come and go to support and accompany the child in their probings.
 The child touches back into consistent themes that interest him or her on each visit- of stopping and starting, hiding and being found, of going up and down, expanding and contracting, of circling and reversing.
 The child performs casual visitations and avoidances towards and away from objects, areas in the room and people.
 These are always subject to change, reversal and review.
 All these are the choreography of the child.
 The attendants bear witness to this, participating at apt moments through the roles assigned to them or chosen by them.